Frequently asked questions about Electric Vehicles

 CH4 (methane) + H2O (water) <-> CO (carbon monoxide) +H2 (hydrogen)

-There are innovative carbon monoxide clean-up systems used in some factories which produce hydrogen, but generally speaking, the CO ends up as CO2.
+There are innovative carbon monoxide clean-up systems used in some factories which produce hydrogen but generally the CO ends up as CO2.